unikorn-cloud/identity/README.md

   unikorn-compute: infra-manager-service
 ```

-In very simple terms, when you create a 3rd party service, that will need to generate an X.509 certifictae in order to authenticate with the tokens endpoint and issue an access token to talk to other Uniorn service APIs.
+In very simple terms, when you create a 3rd party service, that will need to generate an X.509 certificate in order to authenticate with the tokens endpoint and issue an access token to talk to other Unikorn service APIs.
 That certificate will need to be signed by the trusted client CA (typically signed by the `unikorn-client-issuer` managed by cert-manager).
 The X.509 Common Name (CN) encoded in the certificate is the key to this mapping e.g. `unikorn-kubernetes`.
 The value references a role name that is either installed by default, or created specifically for your service.